lu4p/chat-hotwire-go/README.md

 - Messages from another user are received via [Turbo Streams](https://turbo.hotwire.dev/reference/streams) over a websocket connection.
 - A [stimulus](https://stimulus.hotwire.dev/) controller is used to clear the message form.
-- The application can work without JavaScript, although
+- The application can work without JavaScript

 ## Setup
 You need to have [go](https://golang.org/dl/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.